-Tradition Energy is part of the Tradition Group, a leading global institutional broker of financial and commodity products.
-The Tradition Group employs over 2,400 people in 28 countries around the world and is publicly listed on the Swiss Stock Exchange (CFT).
+Tradition Energy is part of the Tradition Group, a leading institutional broker of financial products and commodities with over 2,400 employees in 28 countries.

-Through the new contract, awarded by the lead public agency City of Mesquite, Texas, registered users of U.S. Communities will benefit from a full-suite of services specifically designed to maximize savings on energy expenditures while improving procurement efficiency.
+Through this cooperative contract, awarded by the lead public agency City of Mesquite, Texas, registered users of U.S. Communities will benefit from a full-suite of services specifically designed to maximize savings on energy expenditures while improving procurement efficiency.
 Tradition Energy saves public agencies on average 15-20% more versus internal procurement activities.

 Many organizations that buy energy don’t realize that rates can be competitively bid or how the volatility of electricity prices can impact their overall energy costs.
 Depending on market conditions, using an energy advisor can often reduce overall energy costs or stabilize rates, so budgeting is easier and sustainability goals are addressed.
 Even in areas where energy is not deregulated, services such as analyzing tariff rates and auditing energy bills can identify opportunities for saving or improved efficiencies.

 Energy Procurement & Supply Management: We optimize energy procurement by working with over 90 rigorously vetted energy suppliers and achieve the most competitive rates, terms and supply arrangements available in the market.

 Strategic Risk Management: We identify the factors and risks that impact financial results and energy procurement decisions and recommend pricing options and implementation strategies specific to enterprise objectives.